 ADI believes that the key to winning the fight against dementia lies in a unique combination of global solutions and local knowledge.
 As such, it works locally by empowering Alzheimer and dementia associations to promote and offer care and support for people with dementia and their care partners, while working globally to focus attention on dementia and campaigning for policy change from governments.
-A list of ADI members can be found at https://www.alzint.org/our-members/member-associations/ and a list of the ADI team at https://www.alzint.org/about-us/meet-the-team/
+A list of ADI members as well as the ADI team can be found on our website.

 ADI advocates for the implementation of the WHO Global plan of action on the public health response to dementia 2017-2025 universally adopted by WHO member states in May 2017.
-The

-Global plan committed all 194 member states of the WHO to seven action areas: dementia as a public health priority; dementia awareness; risk reduction; diagnosis, treatment and care; support for carers; data and research.
+The Global plan committed all 194 member states of the WHO to seven action areas: dementia as a public health priority; dementia awareness; risk reduction; diagnosis, treatment and care; support for carers; data and research.
 It contains targets for each area that individual governments should meet by 2025.